Double (association football): European double

 In the same spirit as the European treble, the European double consists of winning the top tier European tournament (currently the UEFA Champions League) and domestic league title in a single season or calendar year.
-This has been achieved on 29 occasions by 15 clubs from 56 European competitions.
-Barcelona has achieved this on the most occasions (5).
+This has been achieved on 31 occasions by 16 clubs from 56 European competitions.
+Barcelona and Real Madrid has achieved this on the most occasions (5).
 Ajax and Real Madrid are the only teams that have successfully defended a European double.
-José Mourinho has the unique distinction of being the only manager to achieve this double with two different clubs, having done so with Porto (2004) and Internazionale (2010).
+José Mourinho has the unique distinction of being one of two manager to achieve this double with two different clubs, having done so with Porto (2004) and Inter Milan (2010).
+Likewise, career rival Pep Guardiola achieved the same feat with Barcelona (2009) and Manchester City (2023).
+Additionally, both of Guardiola's doubles are also trebles as Barcelona won the Copa del Rey and City won the FA Cup in their respective seasons in addition to the two trophies.